Desbeers/Kodio/Kodio/General/Help.md

 # Will this ever be in the Apple Store?

-No. See above; I wrote this application just for fun and for my own use.
+I don't think so.
+See above; I wrote this application just for fun and for my own use.
 I share it because I think thats a fair thing to do.
 Thanks to *sharing* I was able to write this.
 I want to give something back.
 The charm of *Open Source*.

 Publishing an application gives responsibility.
 I don't want that.
 Also, I don't have a Developer Account, cheap as I am.
 Kodio expires on my iPad after a few days but I don't really care because I'm primarily a macOS user

 # Bugs, bugs, bugs!

 Yes, I know.
 Kodio is a bit buggy and always will be.
 Learning everyday something new and Kodio will always be work in progress.
 Part of the hobby!
 It is not my job.

-Kodio is written in SwiftUI; very enjoyable, however, far from perfect; especially on macOS, unfortunately...

-## macOS

-- The `splitview` between the library and the songs can be a bit funky.
-SwiftUI gives us a dedicated `VSplitView` but it sucks.
-So, it's an *appkit* thing who is struggling in the SwiftUI world.
-Poor thing...
-- The `About` box in macOS is something from another world.
-I override the option with a sheet.
-I know I can add a `rtf` file to give it some content but it is 2021 now.
-- Same for `Help`.
-Writing a *native* `Help` requires *Black Magic*.
-I know how to do, however, it does not feel *native* anymore.
-- `Swipes` in a `List` do not dismiss themselves.
-It is already a miracle that it is working on macOS...

-## iOS

-- The 'Menu' gives errors on the Console but seems to work normal.
-I don't know why.
-- Lots of other *noise* in the log.

-## General

-- `Navigationlinks` are terrible; I use my own implementation.
-The result is that the `sidebar` buttons don't feel completely *native*.
-- Disconnecting from the `WebSocket` always gives an error.
-I just ignore it.
-I have to disconnect on iOS when going to the *background* or else Apple is very upset to me, hehe...
-- Radio channels are hard-coded at the moment...
+Not even close; I'm actually a seaman with a lot of free time, haha!

+Please report them at [Github Kodio issues](https://github.com/Desbeers/Kodio/issues).

+# Details are important

+I want to write a beautiful application.
+It should behave just like you would expect.
+It supports *Dark Mode*, *System Settings* and will adapt to the *accent colours* you prefer.

+Those are important details for me.

-*And for your info; the rotating LP you see in the background is turning at a perfect 33 1/3...
-Details!*
+The rotating LP you see sometimes in the background is turning at a perfect 33 1/3...
+Details!

+Is something not as expected?
+[Let me know](https://github.com/Desbeers/Kodio/issues)!

+# Where to get it?

-Kodio is available on [Github](https://github.com/desbeers/kodio) with a GPL-3.0 License.
+The *source code* for Kodio is available on [Github](https://github.com/desbeers/kodio) with a GPL-3.0 License.